 “Yes.
 But there were no children around.
 I kept it out of sight.”

-Vic held up a finger and picked up the phone.
+Vic held up a finger to Roger and picked up the phone.
 He dialed a three-digit number and waited for an answer.
 In hushed words, he summoned Luke to the front.
 Vic helped Roger sit down on a bench.

 “Do you want any water?” asked Vic.